ui-js/code-playground/README.md

 -   the path of `import` directives can be modified as well.
 Add a `<script>` tag inside the component that defines a `moduleMap` variable that maps a module name to a URL.
 For example:
+-   if a `style` slot is provided, its content is injected as a CSS stylesheet before the script execution
+-   if a `preamble` slot is provided, it is inserted before the script.
+This can be used to insert linked stylesheets, for example.

 ```html
 <code-playground>